Para leer este hoja informativa en español, presione aquí.

 For Women Living with HIV Who Are Already Taking HIV Drugs

-Women in this situation should continue taking their current HIV drugs if they are working well to control the virus.
-Unnecessary switching of HIV drugs can lead to loss of viral control and thus increase the risk of passing HIV to the developing baby.
+Women in this situation should continue taking their current HIV drugs if they are working well to control the virus and do not pose a risk to the developing baby.
+Unnecessary switching of HIV drugs can cause the viral load to increase beyond the undetectable level and thus increase the risk of passing HIV to the developing baby.

 If a viral load test shows that the drugs are not working, switch to a more effective combination.
-The drugs should be continued during labor and delivery, during which time IV Retrovir should also be given to the mother if she has a viral load of 1000 or more.
-Women with a viral load of less than 1000 can continue to take their current regimen and do not need the addition of IV Retrovir.
+The drugs should be continued during labor and delivery; at that time intravenous (IV) Retrovir should also be given to the mother, if she has a viral load of 1,000 copies or more.
+Women with a viral load of less than 1,000 copies can continue to take their current regimen and do not need the addition of IV Retrovir.
 After delivery, the baby should receive liquid Retrovir for four or six weeks.